recent posts

 1. Port Already in Use

-If the container fails to start due to a port conflict, identify and stop the process using the port:
+If a container fails to start due to a port conflict, find the process using the port:

 lsof -i :5000